HOW MUCH IS MY TIMBER WORTH?

 - SPECIES, AGE, SIZES AND QUALITY OF TIMBER: Timber’s value is dependent on the species, sizes, and qualities of the trees growing in it.
 A large, top quality black cherry, for example, would command a significant price premium as a veneer log, while limby and crooked sweetgum might be priced as pulpwood for paper production.

-- QUANTITY OF WOOD YOU HAVE TO SELL: how much timber is sold in one timber sale and what kind of harvesting is done will drastically change the prices offered.
-It is more costly per unit of wood removed to cut only a few or selected trees, rather than cut most or all trees on a property.
+- QUANTITY OF WOOD YOU HAVE TO SELL: How much timber is sold in one timber sale and what kind of harvesting is done will drastically change the prices offered.
+We require a minimum of 10 full acres of marketable timber.
+Beyond that, It is more costly per unit of wood removed to cut only a few or selected trees, rather than cut most or all trees on a property.
 The greater the harvest expense per tree, the less the harvester may be willing to pay for the trees.

 - TERRAIN AND EASE OF LOGGING YOUR LAND: The final price a timber buyer will be willing to pay definitely depends on the working conditions of your land.
 For instance, distance from the timber the nearest main highway, slope of the land, soil compaction, stands of water or wetness, and whether temporary bridges need to be built across waterways or ditches.
 All of these situations drive the operational costs of logging and will effect what a buyer is willing to pay.